OpenMS/OpenMS-docs/openms-wiki/contributor-faq.md

 Contributor FAQ
 ===============

-The following contains answers to typical questions from developers about OpenMS.
+The following contains answers to typical questions from contributors about OpenMS.

-> **_NOTE:_**  Some actions require special permissions like e.g. updating the website.

 ## General